OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 But we need some sort of garbage collection to manage our memory, and if reference counting doesn't cut it, what can we do instead?

 ## tracing garbage collection
 Tracing garbage collection is another form of automatic memory management.
 It looks through all our objects to determine which ones should be discarded.
-Our objects are all a big graph, and GC *traces* it to see which objects are *reachable*: if you can no longer be found in the graph, you're no longer in use and in the garbage you go.
+Our objects are all a big graph that starts with several *roots*, and GC *traces* it to see which objects are *reachable*: if you can no longer be found in the graph, you're no longer in use and in the garbage you go.

 Reference counting has to check whether or not to discard an object everytime we stop using a reference to it.
-Tracing GC just waits until we run out of memory, in which case we stop the world and trace the object graph[^stop-the-world].
+Tracing GC just waits until we run out of memory, in which case we stop the world to stop running our code so that we can safely trace the object graph without it being modifiable mid-analysis[^stop-the-world].

 Added benefit, which turns out to be a major performance win in our case: we manage our data on our own heap, not letting Rust do it.
 This is obviously harder to work with since we ditch [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) entirely, which is a core Rust feature.
 But now allocation much faster by default: we always keep a pointer to the next free element in the heap, and allocation is just bumping it up by the requested amount.

+<a name="bump-allocator"></a>
 ```rust
 let new_cursor = self.alloc_bump_ptr.cursor + size;
 if new_cursor < self.alloc_bump_ptr.limit {